ckglidden/UPCH-species-distribution-tutorial/README.md

 ```
 code for generating distribution map based on geoTIFFs of prediction variables? might need to create it for a small area, otherwise files might be too big for github
 ```

+###Challenge questions
+1. How would you add uncertainty to variable importance, functional relationships (pdps), or prediction maps?
+2. Try using GEE to add additional climate or LULC covariates.
+How does you model perfromance and interpretation change?
+3. Pick a new focal species to create an SDM.
+You will have to use the "notThinned" datasets to select a focal species and create background points.